 Harry Surden is an Professor of Law at the University of Colorado Law School.
 He joined the faculty in 2008.
 His scholarship centers upon artificial intelligence and law, legal informatics and legal automation (including machine learning and law), self-driving cars and law, intellectual property law with a substantive focus on patents and copyright, information privacy law, and the application of computer technology within the legal system.

 Prior to joining CU, Professor Surden was a resident fellow at the Stanford Center for Legal Informatics (CodeX) at Stanford Law School.
 In that capacity, Professor Surden conducted interdisciplinary research with collaborators from the Stanford School of Engineering exploring the application of computer technology towards improving the legal system.
 He was also a member of the Stanford Intellectual Property Litigation Clearinghouse and the director of the Computer Science and Law Initiative.

 Professor Surden was law clerk to the Honorable Martin J. Jenkins of the United States District Court for the Northern District of California in San Francisco.
 He received his law degree from Stanford Law School with honors and was the recipient of the Stanford Law Intellectual Property Writing Award.

-Professor Surden is an Affiliated Faculty Member at The Stanford Center for Legal Informatics (CodeX).
+Professor Surden is the Associate Director of The Stanford Center for Legal Informatics (CodeX).